Meet the Team

 Tracy Fawver, MSW, LCSW

-Dr. Dara Zafran, PHD, Licensed Clinical Psychologist
+Dr. Dara Zafran, PsyD, Licensed Clinical Psychologist

-your obstacles and successes, and empower you to achieve a healthier mind and get to know your authentic self.
+She considers this work a privilege to walk alongside you on your path of self-discovery, healing, and growth.
+She sees herself as a coach, who can guide you through emotional burdens, share in your obstacles and successes, and empower you to achieve a healthier mind and get to know your authentic self.
 With a new mindset, you can pursue new ways to connect, heal and move forward with power, meaning and purpose.
-You are the expert in your life and I want you to feel successful in this therapy process.
-Contact me and let’s get started on this collaborative journey.
+You are the expert in your life and she wants you to feel successful in this therapy process.

 Suzanne Diaz, MSW, LCSW

-Suzanne is a compassionate Licensed Clinical Social Worker with over 7 years of experience in community behavioral health as a therapist.
+Suzanne Diaz is a compassionate Licensed Clinical Social Worker with over 7 years of experience in community behavioral health as a therapist.
 She is dedicated to advocating for the safety and well-being of children and other vulnerable populations, aligning with her passion for fostering a child’s growth and development.
 In addition to her work as a child therapist, Suzanne has experience as a teacher, tutor, and nanny, providing her with a well-rounded understanding of children’s needs.
 She cherishes the opportunity to view the world through the eyes of a child, valuing these moments deeply.

 Suzanne has successfully treated a range of diagnoses, including anxiety, depression, trauma, ADHD, learning disabilities, and other social-emotional challenges.
 She employs a strengths-based approach and uses evidence-based modalities to inform her practice.
 With a collaborative mindset, Suzanne recognizes the importance of partnering with families and professionals, and she makes referrals to other specialized providers when needed.